ECCC-ASTD-MRD/MIDAS-src/src/README.md

 5. `make -j [${MIDAS_COMPILE_NCORES}]` : build everything using [multiple cores](#calling-make-in-parallel)
 6. iterative development loop which we cover in detail in the [section on incremental builds](#incremental-builds)

+One can add `VERBOSE=1` to the `make` command to have the exact compilation command done.

 ### What does `cmake` do?
 To better understand the process, it is relevant to understand some elements of the `cmake` compilation strategy.  **`cmake` does not do the build**, it